skypjack/entt/docs/md/entity.md

 A handle is a thin wrapper around an entity and a registry.
 It _replicates_ the API of a registry by offering functions such as `get` or `emplace`.
 The difference being that the entity is implicitly passed to the registry.<br/>
-It is default-constructible as an invalid handle that contains a null registry and a null entity.
+It is default constructible as an invalid handle that contains a null registry and a null entity.
 When it contains a null registry, calling functions that delegate execution to the registry causes undefined behavior.
 It is recommended to test for validity with its implicit cast to `bool` if in doubt.<br/>